 The Robert M. Bird Health Sciences Library was dedicated in 1978.
-The Library is the state's major repository for medical literature and houses the History of Medicine Collection.
-In addition to library services, the building houses the Offices of the President, Senior Vice President and Provost, Legal Counsel, Enterprise Risk Management,

-Compliance, Research Integrity, Alumni and Development, Marketing & Communications, Institutional Equity, Graduate College, and Academic Affairs and Faculty Development.
+In addition to library services, the building houses the Offices of the President, Senior Vice President and Provost, Legal Counsel, Alumni and Development, Graduate College and Academic Affairs and Faculty Development.

-The OUHSC Technology Center was built in 1971 and was acquired from the Oklahoma Medical Research Foundation in 1989.
+The OUHSC Technology Center was acquired from the Oklahoma Medical Research Foundation in 1989.
 The Technology Center provides the University with office support spaces.
 Information Technology occupies the majority of the building.

-The Allied Health Practice Center, previously used as the Health Sciences' first Family Medicine Clinic, was renovated in 1997, and a technical facility was completed in the same year.
-This facility is now the Interdisciplinary Learning Building, used for interdisciplinary instruction space.
+The Allied Health Practice Center, previously used as the Health Sciences Center's first Family Medicine Clinic, was renovated in 1997, and a technical facility was completed in the same year.
+These facilities will be used by the Oklahoma Assistive Technology Center and for instruction space in 2023.

-The Family Medicine Center was completed in 1994 at a total project cost of \$7.6 million.
+The Family Medicine Center was completed in 1994, at a total project cost of \$7.6 million.
 This two-story facility contains roughly 72,000 gross square feet, including OU Health Physicians primary care out-patient clinics on the first floor and Department of Family and Preventive Medicine offices and educational facilities on the second floor.
 The building includes 68 treatment rooms in five clinic modules on the first floor and faculty and staff offices and a multimedia classroom on the second floor.
 A building addition in 2002 provided a new, modern classroom for Physician Associate Students.

-The first two floors of the Student Center were completed in 1996 at a total project cost of \$4 million and contained 26,900 gross square feet, including food service, meeting rooms, and HSC Student Government Association offices on the first floor and conference and study rooms and computer facilities on the second floor.
-A third-floor addition, containing an additional 12,000 gross square feet, was completed in 2002 at a construction cost of \$2.7 million.
-The third floor includes an area to allow for student study, campus events, and socialization.
-The Union houses the Information Technology Help Desk, Health Sciences Student Affairs, and Health Sciences Recruitment & Admissions.
+The first two floors of the Student Center were completed in 1996 at a total project cost of \$4 million and contained 26,900 gross square feet, including food service, meeting rooms, and Student Association offices on the first floor and conference and study rooms and computer facilities on the second floor.
+A third floor addition, containing an additional 12,000 gross square feet, was completed in 2002 at a construction cost of \$2.7 million.
+The third floor consolidates campus student support services, including offices for Student Services, Financial Aid, and the Bursar.
+Also on the third floor is the David L. Boren Lounge, an area to allow for student study and socialization.
+In 2004, the Student Center was renamed the David L. Boren Student Union.

 The Stanton L. Young Biomedical Research Center (BRC North) was completed in 1997 at a total project cost of \$21.5 million.
 This four-story structure includes 105,300 gross square feet.
 On the first floor, there are conference and seminar rooms, a bio-safety level-3 core laboratory, and building support spaces.
 The second, third, and fourth floors include research laboratory neighborhoods, each with eight research laboratories, principal investigator offices, and lab support spaces.
 In 2005, the second phase of the Stanton L. Young Biomedical Research Center (BRC West) was completed adding 122,000 square feet of research space, targeted primarily for strategic research plan priority initiatives.
 The BRC West houses several of the campus core facilities.
 The Johnnie Crutchfield Research Laboratory located on the first floor contains three divisions of the OUHSC Institutional Research Core Facility: the division of DNA sequencing/Genomics, the Mass Spectrometry/Proteomics divisions, and the Metabolomics division.
-The other divisions of the IRCF include the Flow and Image Cytometry division, located on the third floor of BRC West; the Biosafety Level 3 lab on the first floor of BRC North; and the Macromolecular Crystallography on the fourth floor of BRC North.
+The other divisions of the IRCF includethe Flow and Image Cytometry division, located on the third floor of BRC West; the Biosafety Level 3 lab on the first floor of BRC North; and the Macromolecular Crystallography on the fourth floor of BRC North.